 The Bottlehead Stat is a zero global feedback, class A tube electrostatic headphone amplifier.
 It features both 580V Stax Pro Bias and 230V Stax Normal (legacy) bias jacks.
 There is a single input, a balance control, and level control.
+It has a universal power transformer.
 Because of the high voltages present inside the chassis this product is only offered in assembled form.

 The circuit is rather unique as far as electrostatic headphone amplifiers are concerned, as it is a simple cascade of two differential amplifiers per channel, with the second differential amplifier directly coupled to the headphones themselves.
 This amplifier is a tube roller’s dream!
 A short list of tubes that can be used in the first diff amp position are: 12AT7, 12AU7, 12BH7, 6211, 6201, 5965, 7062, 6829, 6679, 7728, CV4024, 7062, E180CC, 7728, and many others.
 There are fewer tubes that can be used in the second diff amp, as the plate voltage is twice as high as the first stage and the operating current is also higher.
 We recommend either 5965s or 12BH7s in this position, with the 5965s providing more gain and the 12BH7s providing more bandwidth.
 12AU7 and compatible substitutes will work in this position, as will 6SN7GTA and 6SN7GTB used in adapters.

 Towards the end of 2019 Sajeev Ranasinghe of Nectar Sound contacted me asking if we had plans to do an ES headphone amp, and after some conversation he sent a demo pair of his very interesting headphones for us to listen to.
 Once our development backlog was clear PB set about building up a direct drive headphone amp design.